De Venoge: Cordon Bleu Brut

 De Venoge | Brut

-Wurstsalat & Champagne.
+Wurst salad & Champagne.
 Why not?
-Evening, keeping it classic: finely sliced wurstsalat with vinegar, oil, red onions – and with it the – Cordon Bleu Brut.
-Sounds like two different worlds at first – but works surprisingly well: The champagne brings freshness, structure and elegance that perfectly balance the fat content and spice of the salad.
-Floral notes, some butter, a hint of bread crust – and a pleasantly mineral finish.
-Facts: 50% Pinot Noir 25% Meunier 25% Chardonnay Aging time: 3 years on the lees Dosage: 6.1 g/l Maison De Venoge – founded 1837 in Épernay Drunk from the – Gold Edition, since I couldn't really gauge this combo and this glass is actually always the golden middle between too bulbous and too narrow.
+Evening kept nice and classic: finely sliced wurst salad with vinegar, oil, red onions, and the Cordon Bleu Brut alongside.
+Sounds like two different worlds at first, but works surprisingly well: The champagne brings freshness, structure and elegance that perfectly balances the fat content and spice of the salad.
+Floral notes, some butter, a hint of bread crust, and a pleasantly mineral finish.
+Facts: 50% Pinot Noir 25% Meunier 25% Chardonnay Aging: 3 years on the lees Dosage: 6.1 g/l Maison De Venoge, founded 1837 in Épernay Drunk from the Gold Edition, since I couldn't really gauge this combo and this glass is usually the sweet spot between too bulbous and too narrow.
 And yes, sometimes contrast is the best: butcher shop meets Maison

-Sounds like two different worlds at first – but works surprisingly well: The champagne brings freshness, structure and elegance that perfectly balance the fat content and spice of the salad.
-Floral notes, some butter, a hint of bread crust – and a pleasantly mineral finish.
+Sounds like two different worlds at first, but works surprisingly well: The champagne brings freshness, structure and elegance that perfectly balances the fat content and spice of the salad.
+Floral notes, some butter, a hint of bread crust, and a pleasantly mineral finish.

 Facts: